rcampusa/starrs/README.md

 ## Jupyter Notebook

+- [chiphuyen/python-is-cool](https://github.com/chiphuyen/python-is-cool) - Cool Python features for machine learning that I used to be too afraid to use.
+Will be updated as I have more time / learn more.
+- [chiphuyen/just-pandas-things](https://github.com/chiphuyen/just-pandas-things) - An ongoing list of pandas quirks
 - [gboeing/latin-america-streets](https://github.com/gboeing/latin-america-streets) -
 - [gboeing/2014-summer-travels](https://github.com/gboeing/2014-summer-travels) - Python-based spatial data analysis and visualization of the GPS location data from my 2014 summer travels.
 - [gboeing/dissertation-manuscript](https://github.com/gboeing/dissertation-manuscript) -